More of the music of Joseph Haydn (1732-1809)

 Now we know definitely that this is clearly not true.

-We did the shootout in 2022 and found out that the best of the original EMI pressings are even better, a classic case of Live and Learn.
+We did the shootout in 2022 and found out that the best of the original EMI pressings are quite a bit better, a classic case of live and learn.

 I believe I had at least one or two UK EMI pressings to play against the Japanese ones, but all the details of how I came to this conclusion — a proto-shootout, carried out long before I knew how to do a real one — are lost to the mists of time.